siadneva/tips/README.md

 Notes:

-I had some trouble with xcode layout at first (switching between various views).
-Sometimes I would get two code editors (instead of the code and storyboard view), and the code wasn't identical in those views, which was confusing.
+I had some trouble with xcode (like switching between various views/parts).

 Walkthrough of all user stories: